renickbell/konduktiva/konduktiva-documentation.md

 The titles of each variable in this documentation are aimed at giving as much information as possible.
 For example, the first title "bools: boolean[]". "bools" is the variable name and "boolean[]" tells you that the variable bools is supposed to be an array full of booleans.

 #### actions: function{}
 Actions functions that can be used are stored here.
+[Learn more here](https://konduktiva.org/doku.php?id=action-functions)

+Connected to player variable: action
 #### beatOfChangeToCurrentTempo: number
+#### channelMaps: QuantizedMap{}
+Channel Maps that players can use.
+These maps control which channel player should send midi info to at a given time.

+Connected to player variable: channelMap
-#### chordProgressions: QuantizedMap{}
+#### chordMaps: QuantizedMap{}
-Chord progressions that players can use.
-The keys are the beats/time of when the player should change the playing chord progression.
+Chord maps that players can use.
+These maps control which chords a player should use at a given time.
+The values are letter musical notation. (eg. M or m7)

+Connected to player variable: chordMap
-#### controlChangeMaps: QuanitzedMap{} (optional)
+#### controlChangeMaps: QuantizedMap{}
-Not filling this in deactivates this specific feature.

-Control Change maps players can use.
-The keys are the beats/time of when to send the actual CC messages in the values.
+Control change maps that players can use.
+These map control which control change midi messages a player should send at a given time.
+The values are the midi controlChange information in form of objects with the variables controller and, value.

-#### currentBeatsPerMeasure: number
-Shows the current beats per measure.
-Default is 4.
+Connected to control change player variable: controlChangeMap
 #### currentDensityGraphs: string[]
 An array of densityGraph names.
 The acutal densityGraphs are stored in the [densityGraphs variable](#densityGraphs).
 #### currentTempo:
 Returns the current tempo of the MusicalEnvironment.
 To change the tempo use the [changeTempo method](#changeTempo).
+#### currentBeatsPerMeasure: number
+Shows the current beats per measure.
+Default is 4.
 #### densityGraphs: object{}
 An object filled with densityGraphs.
 The actual graphs are in form of QuantizedMaps.
 So, it is a QuantizedMap in an object in another object.
 #### IOIs: function{}
 IOI function are stored here.
+#### legatoMaps: QuantizedMap{}
+Controls how long each note plays for.
+Similar to noteDurationMaps.
+Works with noteDuration.
+This is the equation used for calculating a duration of a note. noteDuration * legatoMap.
 #### lookahead: number
 Returns the lookahead time.
 #### maskMaps: QuantizedMap{}
 maskMaps are basically the booleans.
 The keys are the time and the values are trues or falses.
 If it is a true for a specific time, the action function will be called.
 If it is a false, action function will not be called.
+To supress events.
 #### maxPolyphonyMaps: QuantizedMap{} (optional)
 Not filling this in will deactivate this specific feature.

 Sets the amount of midi notes a player is allowed to play at a given beat.
 The keys are the beats and the values are the amount of midi notes the player is allowed to play.

+#### midiInputs: Object{}
+The midiInputs that Konduktiva/Easymidi can detect.
+#### midiOutputs: Object{}
+the midiOutputs that Konduktiva/Easymidi can detect.
+#### midiProgramMaps: QuantizedMap{}
+Used by the players that send Midi Program messages.
+Controls which Midi program messages to send at a given time.
 #### modeFilters: QuantizedMap{}
-The mode players should filter.
+The mode players should be filtered through.
+It passes the note to filter through the modeFilter QuantizedMap via wrapLookup method.
 #### modeMaps: QuantizedMap{}
-The keys and values of modeFilters should be at a given beat.
-The modeMaps values are strings which are names of modes.
-The modes currently available as of the time of writing are, ionian, dorian, phrygian, lydian, mixolydian, aeolian, locrian.
-To get all of the Modes available to you, run this line of code after loading Konduktiva into nodejs. ``` Mode.all().forEach(x => console.log(x.name)) ``` This will list all the modes the tonal library has available.
+The modeFilter that the player should use.
 #### noteDurationMaps: QuantizedMap{}
 These QuantizeMaps store how long each note should play for at a given beat.
 They are the note spans.
-The keys are the beats and the values are the
-CONFIRMING WITH BELL ON HOLD
+Works with legatoMaps.
+This is the equation used for calculating a duration of a note. noteDuration * legatoMap.
 #### noteMaps: QuantizedMap{}
 Stores the noteValues.
 The keys is the beats and the values are the notes to play.
 #### notesInputMode: string
 Two options ```relativeSemitone``` or ```relativeScaleDegree```.
 This changes how the action function uses the noteMaps
 #### octaveMaps: QuantizedMap{}
 Stores the octaves the action function should use at a given beat.
 The keys are the beats and the values are the octaves to use.
-#### outputs: object[]
-An array full of midi outputs that can be used by easymidi.
-To update this list run this function ```updateMidiOutputList(e)```.
-Replace ```e``` with your MusicalEnvironment variable name.
 #### players: object[]
 An array full of player objects.
 Find out more by looking at the [player](#Players-and-the-two-important-functions-they-reference:-IOI-functions-and-action-functions) section.
+#### recordedMessages: QuantizedMap{}
+For use in recording midi inputs.
 #### rhythmMaps: QuantizedMap{}
-CHECK WITH BELL
+Controls when a note is played (keys) and how long each note should play for (values).
 #### rhythmPatterns: QuantizedMap{}
 Needed to call ```rhythmPattern.add(e, playerName) for things to work correctly.
-Ask bell.
+To create events.
 #### root: string
 The root letter.
-By default it is 'A'c
+By default it is 'A'.
 #### rootMaps: QuantizedMap{}
 Stores the root English letters.
 The keys are the beats and the values are the English letters.
 #### sampleKits
+superDirt stuff.
 #### samplePatternCount
+superDirt stuff.
 #### samplePatternStore
+superDirt stuff.
-#### samplePatterns
+#### samplePatterns: QuantizedMap{}
+superDirt instrument QuantizedMap.
 #### samples
 #### scheduledPlayers
+Players that are schedules to play stored in an array.
+#### songMaps: QuantizedMap{}
+Controls which chordMap a player is using
 #### scheduler
-Tasktimer?
-ASK BELL
-#### song: QuantizedMap{} (optional)
-Not filling this in deactivates this specific feature.

-The chord progression a player should play at a given beat.
-The keys are the beats and the values are the chord progression names in form of strings.
-The action function will check if the chordProgression map is playing the correct chord progression according to this.c
+Tasktimer
 #### superDirtPath
+Location of the superDirt samples.
 #### timeOfChangeToCurrentTempo
 #### velocityMaps: QuantizedMap{}
 Controls the midi velocity variable from 0-127 at a given beat.
 The keys are the beats and the values are the velocity.